zilliztech/phantoscope-bootcamp/EN_tutorials/create_application.md

 ## Create an Application

-After completing the Phantoscope installation, you can build a complete image search application by starting and registering the Operator, creating the Piplline, and creating the Application.
+After completing the Phantoscope installation, you can build a complete image search application by starting and registering the Operator, creating the Pipeline, and creating the Application.

 ### Run Operator

-Operator is the unit of work in Phantoscope and is responsible for vectorizing the input picture.
-Phantoscope provides a number of Operators which are implemented using different models, these Operators are detailed in [Phantoscope built-in Operator](https://github.com/zilliztech/phantoscope/blob/0.1.0/docs/site/en/tutorials/operator.md).
+The operator is the unit of work in Phantoscope and is responsible for vectorizing the input picture.
+Phantoscope provides a number of Operators which are implemented using different models, these Operators are detailed in [Phantoscope in-build Operator](https://github.com/zilliztech/phantoscope/blob/0.1.0/docs/site/en/tutorials/operator.md).

 > You can also use your own model to implement an Operator.
 How to create an Operator from your model in Phantoscope can be found in [Create Operator to implement custom model](create_operator.md).

 In Phantoscope, there are two types of Operators: Processor and Encoder.
-Processor is usually responsible for further processing of the image data.
-For example, Processor receives an image, extracts the face data from the image, and sends the data to the out.
-Usually the data that the Processor receives and the data that it sends are of the same type.
-Encoder is the last step in the Operator's chain, and Encoder converts unstructured data into vectors or tags.
+The Processor is usually responsible for further processing of the image data.
+For example, the Processor receives an image, extracts the face data from the image, and sends the data to the out.
+Usually, the data that the Processor receives and the data that it sends are of the same type.
+The Encoder is the last step in the Operator's chain, and the Encoder converts unstructured data into vectors or tags.

-This article will take the two operators SSD-object-detector and Xception built in Phantoscope as an example to explain how to start and register the operator in Phantoscope.
+This article will take the two operators SSD-object-detector and Xception in-build Phantoscope as an example to explain how to start and register the operator in Phantoscope.
 Two Operators are used in this project to build an application, or you can use just one Operator (which is of type Encoder when using just one Operator) to be responsible for vectorizing the image.

-The SSD-object-detector are able to detect objects in the picture and return a set of objects in the detected picture, which belongs to the category of Processor.
+The SSD-object-detector is able to detect objects in the picture and return a set of objects in the detected picture, which belongs to the category of Processor.

 Xception embedding the input picture to get the feature vectors representing the picture, which belongs to the category of Encoder.